rare-magma/cloudflare-exporter/README.md

 # cloudflare-exporter

-Bash script that uploads the Cloudflare Analytics API data to influxdb on a daily basis
+Bash script that uploads the Cloudflare Analytics API data to influxdb on an hourly basis

 ## Dependencies